Evidence Level

 What is the recommended dosage of L-Tryptophan?

-The clinically studied dose for L-Tryptophan is 500–5,000 mg/day; sleep: 1,000–5,000 mg at bedtime; mood/depression: 3,000–6,000 mg/day in divided doses; always take on empty stomach for best CNS uptake.
-Always follow product labeling and consult a healthcare provider for personalized dosing recommendations.
+The clinically studied dose is 500–5,000 mg/day; sleep: 1,000–5,000 mg at bedtime; mood/depression: 3,000–6,000 mg/day in divided doses; always take on empty stomach for best CNS uptake Always follow the product label and check with a healthcare provider for personal advice.